Nina Bang

 Nina Henriette Wendeline Bang née Ellinger (6 October 1866 – 25 March 1928) was a Danish social democratic politician and historian.
-In 1924 she was appointed Minister for Education, becoming the first female minister in an internationally recognized government.
+In 1924 she was appointed Minister for Education, becoming one of the world's first female ministers.
 She resigned as minister in 1926.

 Biography

 Bang was born and died in Copenhagen.
 She grew up in a right-wing middle-class family, but unlike her brother the politician and physicist Heinrich Oscar Günther Ellinger, who became a member of the Landsting for the conservative party Højre, she became a marxist while studying history at the University of Copenhagen in the 1890s.
 When she graduated in 1894, she became one of the first women in Denmark to get an academic degree.
 She had specialized in 16th-century trade and in particular the extensive records in the possession of the Danish National Archives on the Sound toll collected at Kronborg Castle from the 1420s until 1857.
 Bang saw the records of the ships that passed through Oresund and the type and value of their cargo throughout centuries as unique historical documents to the economic history of England, the Netherlands, the Hanseatic League and the Baltic states.
 Analyzing the large amount of documents was a huge project, and she published the first two volumes of Tabeller over Skibsfart og Varetransport gennem Øresund (Tables of Shipping and Transport of Goods through the Sound) in 1906 and 1922.
 The project produced seven volumes in all, but Bang was responsible only for the first two.

 Bang's political career began in 1903 when she became a member of the executive committee of the Social Democratic Party, where she was the only woman until the arrival of Marie Nielsen in 1918: only three women had previously been members.
 In the 1918 Landsting election—the first under the Constitution of 1915 which enfranchised women—she was elected to the Landsting, and she remained a member until her death in 1928.
 She was a member of the finance committee of the Landsting, and she participated in several international socialist conventions as a substitute for Thorvald Stauning.